DevJavOps/DevJavOps/README.md

 ---

 <div align="center">
 	<em>Welcome!
-As an automation enthusiast, I leverage DevSecOps and SRE expertise to deliver secure, resilient, and efficient solutions across cloud-native and on-premise environments.
+As an automation enthusiast, I practice DevSecOps and SRE expertise to deliver secure, resilient, and efficient solutions across cloud-native and on-premise environments.
 My focus is on streamlining workflows, reliability, and continuous improvement at every layer of the stack.</em>
 </div>

 ---